ibm-js/delite/docs/DisplayContainer.md

 `delite/DisplayContainer` is a [`delite/Container`](Container.md) subclass which adds the ability for the container to manage the appearance of its children.

-Before proceeding, checkout [setup page](setup.md) on how to setup a project using delite.
-This will be required to leverage the samples from this page.

 ##### Table of Contents
 [Using DisplayContainer](#using)
 [Extending DisplayContainer](#extending)